 The Commission does not support a global prohibition of AI-enabled and autonomous weapon systems.

-One essential difference between things and minds is that minds may be for or against you, and if they are against you, they are endlessly persistent out of spite.
+One essential difference between things and minds is that minds may be for or against you.
+If they are against you, they are endlessly persistent out of spite.
 If you survive an avalanche, you are done with it; it’s not going to come after you again when you’re not looking.
 And you can be sure about mere things; lightning does not strike from a clear sky.
-Psychological reasoning, on the other hand, never works very well; the person you thought was an ally may have been a deceitful enemy all along.
+Psychological reasoning, on the other hand, never works very well.
+The person you thought was an ally may have been a deceitful enemy all along.

 If a Terminator robot appears to purposefully chase you down, following a plan, reasoning about different means of transportation and fight strategies, with a goal of permanently disrupting your condition—do you care whether it’s really an agent, or if its seeming intentions are merely simulated?